tristin/akka-sdk/akka-javasdk-maven/akka-javasdk-archetype/src/main/resources/archetype-resources/README.md

 for more information on how to make your docker image available to Akka.

-Finally, you can use the [Akka Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `mvn deploy akka:deploy` which will conveniently package, publish your docker image, and deploy your service to Akka, or by first packaging and publishing the docker image through `mvn deploy` and then deploying the image through the `akka` CLI.
+Finally, you can use the [Akka Console](https://console.kalix.io) to create a project and then deploy your service into the project by first packaging and publishing the docker image through `mvn deploy` and then deploying the image through the `akka` CLI.